isomerpages/imda-tradetrust/_community/Join Us.md

 processes and workflows?</p>
 </li>
 <li>
-<p>de-risk business operations with security features like authenticity,</p>
+<p>de-risk business operations with security features like authenticity,
+source verification</p>
 </li>
 <li>
 <p>Collaborate with trading stakeholders to integrate them into your workflow,</p>